artsy/artsy.github.io/_posts/2020-01-03-graphql-custom-directives.markdown

 }
 ```

-We can make sure that our UI component (likely Relay containers) that corresponds to `userReviews` is defensive
+We can make sure that our UI components (likely Relay containers) corresponding to `userReviews` are defensive
 about that incoming prop being `null`.
 Most likely a zero state ("No Reviews Found"), or just skipping the section
 entirely, is appropriate.